AEMBOT/vision-local-proc/README.md

 # vision-local-proc
 This is the vision code that will be ran on the Jetson TX1.
-This will only work on 1 laptop and eventually the Jetson.
+As of 12/11/2017, this code will track a green square.
+That is all.